J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-E.md

 Aligned reads are now subsequently sorted with Samtools in new [step 4d](#4d-sort-aligned-reads)
 - Sorted aligned reads are then indexed with Samtools in new [step 4e](#4e-index-aligned-reads)

-Additional RSeQC analyses are performed after reference genome alignment as follows:
+Additional RSeQC analyses are performed on genome aligned reads as follows:

 - GeneBody coverage is assessed and reports are compiled with multiQC in [step 6c](#6c-assess-genebody-coverage) and [step 6d](#6d-compile-genebody-coverage-reports), respectively
 - For paired end datasets, inner distance is assessed and reports are compiled with multiQC in [step 6e](#6e-assess-inner-distance-for-paired-end-datasets) and [step 6f](#6f-compile-inner-distance-reports), respectively